Communication is key in every aspect of life.

 From Dreaming to Doing: How We Set and Achieve Goals

 Let’s be honest – life can get dull and boring a lot of the time.
-Dreams and hopes for the future are what inspires us and keeps us going forward.
+Dreams and hopes for the future are what inspire us and keep us going forward.

 Motivation is an essential component of human behavior.
-It’s not always easy to stay motivated and persistent with your personal or professional goals, but there are techniques that we can learn in order to improve our willpower and motivation.
+It’s not always easy to stay motivated and persistent with your personal or professional goals.
+Still, there are techniques that we can learn to improve our willpower and motivation.

 Look Within: How to Lead with Self Awareness and Vulnerability